Funtley

 Funtley – from the Anglo-Saxon, "Funtaleg", "spring field (clearing)", is a hamlet or exurb north of Fareham, Hampshire, England.
 It forms a projection towards the South Downs National Park and is generally included within Fareham's population as it is within its built-up area.
-At present the village is unparished, although the creation of a parish council has been discussed.
+At present the village is unparished, as the creation of a parish council was rejected by Fareham Borough Council, despite having the support of the majority of residents.

 The village grew from the development of a clay quarry, the clay used to make chimney pots and bricks — acclaimed Fareham red (bricks) used to build premium Victorian buildings such as the Royal Albert Hall in London, and Knowle Hospital near Fareham.

-Sometimes known as Fontley by locals (reflecting its probable longstanding alternate pronunciation, as it appears in church use and many other place names such as Mottisfont) the village is no longer a discrete settlement owing to post-World War II growth of Fareham, it is an exurb in rural surrounds separated from the town by the M27 motorway.
+Sometimes known as Fontley by locals (reflecting its probable longstanding alternative pronunciation, as it appears in church use and many other place names such as Mottisfont) the village is no longer a discrete settlement owing to post-World War II growth of Fareham, it is an exurb in rural surrounds separated from the town by the M27 motorway.
 Its brickworks is long closed and the chapel closed in 2018.
 Its former clay quarry is a fishing lake.
 The village pub, The Miner's Arms, echoes its mid-19th century spell as a near-independent community.